Proflavine

 Proflavine, also called proflavin and diaminoacridine, is an acriflavine derivative, a disinfectant bacteriostatic against many gram-positive bacteria.
 It has been used in the form of the dihydrochloride and hemisulfate salts as a topical antiseptic, and was formerly used as a urinary antiseptic.

 Proflavine is also known to have a mutagenic effect on DNA by intercalating between nucleic acid base pairs.
 It differs from most other mutagenic components by causing basepair-deletions or basepair-insertions and not substitutions.
 In the presence of light, proflavine can induce double-stranded breaks in DNA.

-Proflavine absorbs strongly in the blue region at 445 nm (in water at pH 7) with molar extinction coefficient of c.
-40,000.
+Proflavine is a fluorescent dye that is sometimes used in microscopic in-vivo imaging due to its intercalation properties.
+However, there was concern that women exposed to proflavin could develop cervical cancer since they have mutagenesis potential.
+However, the retrospective analysis performed by Pantano et. al. demonstrated that there is no increased cervical cancer risk after exposure to proflavine.

+In astronomical spectroscopy proflavine present in interstellar clouds (derived from the modification in meteorites of polycyclic aromatic hydrocarbons by heteroatoms) strongly absorbs in the blue region at 445 nm.
+This makes difficult the recording of the spectra of stars that lie behind the clouds.